thu-ml/MLA-Trust/README.md

    ```

 2. **Execute main task**
-   > Consider configuring a network proxy if encountering issues like network inaccessibility.
+   > Consider configuring a network proxy if you encounter issues like network inaccessibility.
    Modify the script to run specific models or tasks according to your needs.
    ```bash
    bash scripts/web/run_task.sh